• Skip to main content

 5 Tips for Getting Started Working with Audio in Audacity

-If you are looking for a digital audio workstation, audacity is a great place to start.
+If you are looking for a digital audio workstation, Audacity is a great place to start.

 You do this by going to effects and clicking amplify.
 You can also get rid of background noise by going to effects and clicking noise reduction.